aceeliu/aceeliu.github.io/_posts/2025-04-29-books-streaming-terms-thoughts.md

 "Leverage your core strengths and make yourself indispensable."

 Always do the hard and right things, important and not urgent things.

+I understand that there are many seemingly easy shortcuts in the growth path of so-called females, but they are fundamentally traps and pitfalls.
+In fact, there are a lot forces that try to drag you down especially if you follow the rules, albeit living by the patriarchy is the easiest and most effortless one for a person without the will to be set free. -->